kodebach/lcdproc/USING_ELEKTRA.md

 #> /sw/lcdproc/lcdd/#0/current/server/driver
 ...
 ```
-To see all available options at all you can execute `kdb ls '/sw/lcdproc/lcdd/#0/current'`.
+To see all available configuration settings at all you can execute `kdb ls '/sw/lcdproc/lcdd/#0/current'`.
 To see the current value you can simply call `kdb get` on the respective key.
 Now lets take the curses driver for example again and lets see what is the
 current background color is: